NXLog Documentation

 Example 11.
 Writing BSD syslog without the PRI

-This configuration includes a regular expression for removing the PRI part from the $raw_event field after it is generated by the to_syslog_bsd() procedure.
+This configuration includes a regular expression for removing the PRI part from the $raw_event field after the to_syslog_bsd() procedure generates it.

 nxlog.conf